Notre Dame College of Education (Glasgow)

 Notre Dame College of Education was a Catholic teacher training college in Glasgow, Scotland.
 It was opened in 1895 as a women's college by the Sisters of Notre Dame de Namur, admitting male students from 1967 and merging with Craiglockhart College in 1981 to become St Andrew's College of Education.
-St Andrew's College become the Faculty of Education of the University of Glasgow in 1999.
+St Andrew's College became the Faculty of Education of the University of Glasgow in 1999.